killerstorm/rell/doc/guide/general.rst

 -  Record type - if the record has a mutable field, or a field of a mutable type.
 -  Tuple - if a type of an element is mutable.

-GTXValue
+gtv
 --------

-``GTXValue`` is a type used to repsesent encoded arguments and results of remote operation and query calls.
+``gtv`` is a type used to repsesent encoded arguments and results of remote operation and query calls.
-It may be a simple value (integer, string, byte array), an array of values or a string-keyed map.
+It may be a simple value (integer, string, byte array), an array of values or a string-keyed dictionary.

-Some Rell types are not GTX-compatible.
-Values of such types cannot be converted to/from ``GTXValue``, and the types cannot be used as types of operation/query parameters or result.
+Some Rell types are not Gtv-compatible.
+Values of such types cannot be converted to/from ``gtv``, and the types cannot be used as types of operation/query parameters or result.

-Rules of GTX-compatibility:
+Rules of Gtv-compatibility:

-- a ``map<K,V>`` is GTX-compatible only if ``K`` is ``text``.
-- ``range`` is not GTX-compatible
+- ``range`` is not Gtv-compatible
-- a complex type is not GTX-compatible if a type of its component is not GTX-compatible
+- a complex type is not Gtv-compatible if a type of its component is not Gtv-compatible

-For queries, a type must be pretty-GTX-compatible.
-Rules are:

-- a type must be GTX-compatible
-- for tuples: either all fields have names, or no field has a name
-- component types must be pretty-GTX-compatible as well

 Subtypes
 --------